Torchlight III: Gameplay

 Torchlight III is a dungeon crawler where the player controls a character in a high fantasy world.
 From an isometric, top-down view, the player controls their character to move about the game's world, using hack and slash with a variety of weapons, magic spells, and skills to fight monsters, collect new items and treasure, and sell and buy items in a centralized town to improve their character's abilities.

-Initially, Torchlight III, as Torchlight Frontiers, had been a massively multiplayer online game, introducing large surface levels that allow players to join together to fight monsters that respawn over time, and travel between the game's primary dungeons, many of which are procedurally generated.
+Initially, Torchlight III, as Torchlight Frontiers, had been a massively multiplayer online game, introducing large surface levels that allow players to join to fight monsters that respawn over time, and travel between the game's primary dungeons, many of which are procedurally generated.
 Players would have been able to party together to explore these dungeons.
 To balance players' overall abilities, the game would have used item-based experience levels rather than player-based levels.
 Players with high-level items entering a dungeon with lower-level players would have their items temporarily weakened to the lower levels while in the dungeon.
 With the change to Torchlight III, the game is expected to be more of a linear approach as from the first two Torchlight games, but will still support both offline and online play.